 Certain criminal convictions qualify for probation.
-To stay out of jail, however, you have to comply with all of your probation terms.
+To stay out of jail, however, you have to comply with all your probation terms.
 If you miss a court appointment or otherwise violate your probation, it is important to work with an attorney who can help you avoid adverse consequences.

 Kyle Law Firm can help.
 Our team can work to convince the court not to revoke your probation.
-If your probation violation occurred due to an accident or injury that wasn’t your fault, we can also help you get compensation for the injury — including compensation for time spent in jail or in court because the district attorney filed a motion to revoke probation.
+If your probation violation occurred due to an accident or injury that wasn’t your fault, our lawyers can also help you get compensation for the injury – including compensation for time spent in jail or in court because the district attorney filed a motion to revoke probation.

 What Is A Motion To Revoke Probation?

-If the district attorney believes that you have committed an additional crime or otherwise failed to comply with your probation terms, he or she can file a motion to revoke probation with the criminal court.
+If the district attorney believes that you have committed an additional crime or otherwise failed to comply with your probation terms, they can file a motion to revoke probation with the criminal court.
 In most cases, if the court grants the motion, it will issue a warrant for your arrest.
 You may or may not be eligible for bail if you are arrested for a probation violation.